Death toll rises to 10 in fishing disaster off Newfoundland - NewsBreak

 Death toll rises to 10 in fishing disaster off Newfoundland

-The 50-meter (164-foot) fishing boat named Villa de Pitanxo, which operated out of northwest Spain’s Galicia region, sank in the dark early Tuesday, tossing its 24 crew members into icy seas 460 kilometers (250 nautical miles) east of Newfoundland.
+The 50m (164ft) fishing boat named Villa de Pitanxo, which operated out of northwest Spain’s Galicia region, sank in the dark early on Tuesday, tossing its 24 crew members into icy seas 460km (250 nautical miles) east of Newfoundland.

 The Joint Rescue Co-ordination Centre in Halifax confirmed the recovery of the three additional bodies.

-“Our thoughts go out to all the families of this crew," the rescue center said on Twitter.
+“Our thoughts go out to all the families of this crew,” the rescue centre said on Twitter.

+The rescue centre in Halifax, Nova Scotia, operated by Canada’s air force and coast guard, dispatched helicopters, airplanes and a rescue vessel to the area.

 Both Planas and local fishing officials described the sunken boat as “modern” and prepared to withstand the typically harsh weather of the area.
 Planas said it was the “worst tragedy for our fishing fleet in 38 years.”

-Lt.-Cmdr.
-Brian Owens, spokesman for the Halifax rescue center, said the region was experiencing 74 kph (46 mph) winds and sea swells up to 5.5 meters (18 feet).
+Lt Cmdr Brian Owens, spokesman for the Halifax rescue centre, said the region was experiencing 74 kph (46 mph) winds and sea swells up to 5.5m (18ft).

 Another Spanish fishing boat working nearby was the first to arrive at the sinking.
 It found three survivors and four bodies in one of the fishing boat’s four lifeboats, officials said.
 Two of the lifeboats were empty and the fourth was reportedly unaccounted for.